AngusJK/Sports-Chat/README.md

-This is a simple chat app.
-Users can connect using socket.io on localhost 3000.
-(More details as they become available.)
+This is a simple sports-themed chat app build with Express and utilizing Socket.io.
+Users can sign in with their name and choose one of five rooms to join.
+Each room is dedicated to a different sport.

 Type "npm run dev" to start server.